inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

-:ned:`BMac` actually sends multiple shorter preambles instead of a long one, so that waking nodes can receive the one that starts after they woke up. ``sensor3`` starts sending preambles, while the other nodes are asleep.
+:ned:`BMac` actually sends multiple shorter preambles instead of a long one, so that waking nodes can receive the one that starts after they wake up. ``sensor3`` starts sending preambles while the other nodes are asleep.
 All of them wake up before the end of the preamble transmission.
-When the nodes are awake, they receive the preamble, and receive the data packet as well, at the physical layer (the mac discards it if it is not for them.)
+When the nodes are awake, they receive the preamble and the data packet at the physical layer (the MAC discards it if it is not intended for them).
 Then the gateway sends it to the server.
-Note that all nodes receive the preambles and the data packet as well.
+Note that all nodes receive the preambles and the data packet.

 X-MAC
 ~~~~~

-In the following video, the sensors send data to the server:
+In the following video, the sensors send data to the server.

 .. video:: media/XMac2.mp4
    :width: 100%